 We absolutely love the Disney water parks!
 There are two different water parks with two very different themes.
 They are Disney’s Typhoon Lagoon and Disney’s Blizzard Beach.
 No matter which one you choose, you are sure to experience a splashing good time and a lot of thrilling slides!
 Here are our top questions and answers about Disney water parks:

 Editor’s Note: During the phased reopening of Walt Disney World, only Blizzard Beach is open.
-Click here for what you need to know about visiting Blizzard Beach during the phased reopening.

 12 – It’s a little cooler out, is the water heated?